-Show the location of your mouse pointer when you are trying to show students what you’re referencing, pointing at, about to click on, etc. Here’s how it looks to the class:
+Show the location of your mouse pointer when referencing something on the screen.
+Here’s how it looks to the class:

-So now, all I have to do is press and release the CTRL key to show my students exactly where my mouse is and where I want them to focus and/or click!
-Pretty cool, huh?
+In Windows Mouse Properties, the setting is to “Show location of pointer when I press the CTRL key.”
+Now, all I have to do is press and release the CTRL key to show my students exactly where my mouse is and where I want them to focus and/or click!
+So neat!

-This final tip involves a software download, so you may need permission from your IT department first.
-It’s a must for me and has been for the last 10 years!
-It’s called ZoomIt, and it’s a free Microsoft download which can be found HERE.
+You may need permission from your IT department first, but it’s a must for us and has been for more than a decade!
+This free Microsoft download can be found here.

-After installation, this software runs in my System Tray, and I can activate it at any time using a hotkey combination.
-I have changed my default hotkey because I could never remember the default one for some reason.
+After installation, the ZoomIt software runs in the System Tray, and we’ll activate it at any time using a hotkey combination.
 Here’s how it works:

 Ralph Waldo Emerson said: “The secret in education lies in respecting the student.”
 Respect your students by letting them actually see what you’re teaching!
 Good luck in your training classes, and let us know if you have any questions.